funkia/purescript-turbine/README.md

 [![Turbine on Pursuit](https://pursuit.purescript.org/packages/purescript-turbine/badge)](https://pursuit.purescript.org/packages/purescript-turbine)
 [![Build status](https://travis-ci.org/funkia/purescript-turbine.svg?branch=master)](https://travis-ci.org/funkia/purescript-turbine)

-Turbine is a purely functional frontend framework powered by classic FRP.
+A purely functional library for building user interfaces powered by FRP.

+* Based on higher-order FRP with support for continuous time.
 * Concise and powerful thanks to FRP.
 * No big global state/model.
-Everything is incapsulated in components.
+Everything is encapsulated in components.
 * Type-safe communication between views and models.
-* Model logic and view code is kept seperate for logic-less views.
+* Model logic and view code is kept separate for logic-less views.
+* Highly modular and composable thanks to encapsulated stateful components.
+* Avoids using virtual DOM by utilizing FRP to make all changes to the DOM in reaction to changing behaviors.
+* Easy to reason about thanks to tractable reactive data flow.

 ## Table of contents